banyurachman/banyurachman.github.io/README.md

-# banyurachman.github.io
+# banyurachman.github.io a.k.a banyurachman.com
-I will be back here later...
+Yes, here is the repo of my personal website.